High Heels History: Who Started the Painful Fad?

 The First High Heeled Shoes

-According to Elizabeth Semmelhack of the Bata Shoe Museum in Toronto, heels, though, were used as riding footwear.
-Persia (now Iran) saw soldiers atop riders wearing high heeled shoes that made it easier for them to ride while using their weapons.
+According to Elizabeth Semmelhack of the Bata Shoe Museum in Toronto, heels, were also used as riding footwear.
+Persia (now Iran) saw soldiers wearing high-heeled shoes that made it easier for them to ride horses while armed to the teeth with their spears and other weapons.

 Shah Abbas of Persia had the largest cavalry in the world.
 Before the 17th century began, he started establishing connections and relations with ruling families in the Western world in order to defeat the Ottoman Empire.

-Shah Abbas sent his soldiers and ambassadors around Europe.
-This introduced the high heeled footwear to Russia, Spain, France, and other monarchies.
-Since then, the high heels have come to symbolize elite standing in society.
+He then sent his soldiers and ambassadors around Europe.
+This introduced the high-heeled footwear to Russia, Spain, France, and other monarchical countries.
+Since then, high heels have come to symbolize elite standing in society.

 Status Quo Heels

 Many sources say that the one who started wearing high heels as fashion was Catherine de Medici on her wedding day.
 Her groom was Henry II, future King of France.
 Catherine was 14 years old and shorter than five feet.
-She improvised.
-A cobbler made a 2-inch high heeled-shoe for her, and the rest of France followed the rage.
+So, she improvised.
+A cobbler made a 2-inch high-heeled-shoe for her, and the rest of France followed the trend.